rapid7/propsd/docs/getting-started/usage.md

 endpoint are compatible with [Consul's HTTP health checks][consul].
 The "uptime" attribute is the number of milliseconds the service has been running.
 The "plugins" attribute is a map from plugin type to the number of instances of the plugin that are running.
+The "version" attribute is the version of propsd.

 The second endpoint is a status endpoint that provides detailed information about propsd.
 Issue a GET request to `/v1/status` and you'll see output